petershin/liferay-learn/docs/liferay-cloud/latest/en/reference/command-line-tool.md

 Use `lcp scale` commands to individually scale environment services.
 These examples include some common commands, though you can see available command options by running `lcp scale --help`.

+!!! warning
+    This command is deprecated.
+Instead, you can scale instances manually in the dashboard.
+See [Scaling the Liferay Service](../manage-and-optimize/scaling-the-liferay-service.md) for more information on manual scaling.

 View all services and their instances for a project environment, and then select a service to scale:

 ```bash